mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

     make iproj

-Which will create and open an Xcode project that can build the entire library from source.
-Now open platform/ios/ios.xcworkspace, which includes both that project and an Objective-C test application.
-Before building, use the scheme picker button in the toolbar to change the scheme from “All (ios project)” to “iosapp” and the destination from “My Mac” to one of the simulators or connected devices listed in the menu.
+Which will create and open an Xcode workspace that includes both the SDK source and some Objective-C test applications.
+Before building, use the scheme picker button in the toolbar to change the scheme to “iosapp” and the destination to one of the simulators or connected devices listed in the menu.

-If you don't have an Apple Developer account, change the destination from "My Mac" to a simulator such as "iPhone 6" before you run and build the app.
+If you don't have an Apple Developer account, change the destination to a simulator such as "iPhone 6" before you run and build the app.

 `ipackage` is only one of several available `make` build targets.
 Others include: